bwinton/newtab/README.md

 # newtab
 ## Grunt tasks
+* grunt clean
+	* cleans up the working directory by deleting files like newtab.xpi
 * grunt push
 	* deploys only the most recent prototype (#4) to the mozilla people server
 * grunt deploy